Alyssa Edwards: Season 5

 In 2012, It was announced that Edwards had been cast on the fifth season of RuPaul's Drag Race.
 Where she was cast alongside Coco Montrese, who she had fallen out with over Edwards being unable to complete her run as Miss Gay America 2010 and being replaced by Montrese.
 The two's history led to many arguments and dramatic moments throughout the season.
 A ballet challenge win in the fourth episode gave Edwards immunity, saving her from being in the bottom two in the following episode after a negatively received Katy Perry snatch game performance, but RuPaul still asked Edwards to apologize to Perry on Twitter due to the performance.
 In episode 7, after Edwards performed weakly in a stand-up roast challenge she was placed in the bottom two alongside Roxxxy Andrews, where both would be allowed to stay in the competition after a strong lip-sync to “Whip My Hair” by Willow Smith.
 Edwards would fall in the bottom two for a second time in the following episode where she would send home Ivy Winters in a lip sync to Gwen Guthrie's “Ain't Nothin' Goin' On but the Rent”.
-Alyssa's time on the season would come to a finish in episode 9, where another poor challenge performance lead to a close lip sync to Paula Abdul's “Cold Hearted” against rival Coco Montrese, where Montrese emerged victorious and Edwards was eliminated in sixth place.
+Alyssa's time on the season would come to a finish in episode 9, where another poor challenge performance lead to a close lip sync to Paula Abdul's “Cold Hearted” against rival Coco Montrese, where Montrese emerged victorious and Edwards was eliminated in sixth place (a lovely ‘fifth alternative’).